E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/AdResS_RDF/readme.rst

 CASE 1: RDF

 - Since we apply the routine in a subspace, the normalization factor is wrong.
-The correcting factor can be obtained by calculating the RDF in a full atomistic case.
+The correcting factor can be obtained by calculating the RDF in the full atomistic case.
 Then the RDF in the same subspace (as in the AdResS) in the full atomistic case.
 The quotient can be used to re-normalize the AdResS RDF.

-- Important: for the AdResS RDF the update selection has to be used, and the PBC switched off.
+- Important: for the AdResS RDF the *update selection* option tick has to be used, and the PBC switched off.

 - good case: the RDF's are exactly the same